-Community social services (residential) and COVID-19 safety
+Community social services (residential)

 Community-based residential services promote and support the health and well-being of individuals and communities across the province and are delivered in facility, group home, shared living, and supportive living settings.
 These services include: substance use treatment and supportive recovery services; mental health services; residential services to children under the Child, Family and Community Services Act; Special Interventions and Youth Justice; shelters and transition houses; and support for individuals with a wide range of abilities from those who are fully dependent for care and support in all aspects of daily life to those who live with minimal support.